mlflow/mlflow/CONTRIBUTING.rst

 For significant changes to MLflow, we recommend outlining a design for the feature or patch and discussing it with an MLflow committer before investing heavily in implementation.
-During issue triage, we try to proactively identify issues require design by labeling them with ``needs design``.
+During issue triage, we try to proactively identify issues that require design by labeling them with ``needs design``.
 This is particularly important if your proposed implementation:

 - Introduces changes or additions to the `MLflow REST API <https://mlflow.org/docs/latest/rest-api.html>`_

   - The MLflow REST API is implemented by a variety of open source and proprietary platforms.
 Changes to the REST API impact all of these platforms.
 Accordingly, we encourage developers to thoroughly explore alternatives before attempting to introduce REST API changes.

 - Introduces new user-facing MLflow APIs